babashka/cli/README.md

 - `:require`: `true` make this opt required.
 - `:validate`: a function used to validate the value of this opt (as described in the [Validate](#validate) section).
+- `:collect`: for custom collection/transformation of argument values

 ## Help